TeamNexile/jk-workshop-docs/level-making/screens.md

 To add a new or replace an existing background:

-1. Convert an image file into a packed XNB file with the following details:
+1. If you are not using Worldsmith, convert an image file into a packed XNB file with the following details:

     |**resolution**|480x360 pixels|
     |**File name**|bg`SCREEN NUMBER`<br>(e.g. bg65)|